marineverse/marineverse.github.io/_posts/2020-11-04-waszp-partnership.markdown

 Over the last 7 months MarineVerse has worked closely with WASZP through the challenging Melbourne lockdown period to develop the world’s most accessible VR sailboat foiling experience.
 Today, they’re inviting sailors & gamers alike to give it a go.

+<iframe width="100%" height="415" src="https://www.youtube.com/embed/kkUMGOckSzg?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 If you would like to learn more about WASZP, watch The WASZP Story:
-<iframe width="100%" height="415" src="https://www.youtube.com/embed/kkUMGOckSzg?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

-<iframe width="100%" height="415" src="https://www.youtube.com/embed/7hnRDMtmtd0?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 <iframe width="100%" height="415" src="https://www.youtube.com/embed/EgTnceHunns?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>

 *4-5 years ago, Foiling was seen as high-end and unachievable to most, but now, thanks to the MarineVerse Cup, everyone can try it in virtual reality.*

-Next week, WASZP is launching a bespoke system called RACEHUB which will digitally connect sailors around the world with competitions, both on the water and virtually.
+Next week, WASZP is launching a bespoke system called [RACEHUB](https://www.waszp.com/news/waszp-vr) which will digitally connect sailors around the world with competitions, both on the water and virtually.
 Each new RACEHUB user will receive a copy of MarineVerse Cup.

 <img src="https://d3mi3qsvgmg9zn.cloudfront.net/mvcup/waszp4.jpg" style="max-width: 800px; width: 100%; margin-left: auto; margin-right: auto; display: block;"/>